wine bottles

 Extra Large 3 liter jeroboam

-Some of the traditional names for wine bottle sizes are given under champagne, bordeaux, and port.
+Some of the traditional names for wine bottle sizes are given under champagne, bordeaux, burgundy and port.
 The larger sizes, especially those with the Biblical names, are mostly a novelty produced in very small numbers.

 Bordeaux